 - Relative volume: This compares the current volume level to the average volume level over a given period of time.

 - On-Balance Volume (OBV): A cumulative indicator that uses both volume and price to measure buying and selling pressure.
+However, we have not found the on-balance volume trading strategy to be any useful.

 How to Use Volume to Spot Trends